lauradawnno/technical-challenge/README.md

 ## Usage

-To test the APIs you can use the bash scripts provided or any other REST client.
+To test the APIs you can use the bash scripts provided in the scripts folder or any other REST client.

 NOTE: The scripts use localhost and port 8080 to run, if your server started on a different port (you can check it in the logs when the application starts) or you are calling from a different machine, change the scripts accordingly.